openstates/documentation/contributing/communication.rst

 **Have a private or financial question, or a security concern?**

     Email `contact@openstates.org <mailto:contact@openstates.org>`_; only the administrative team can see these.

+**Want to contribute to the project?**

+    We have a private Slack that we can invite you to.
+If you're interested in an invite, introduce yourself in an email to `contact@openstates.org <mailto:contact@openstates.org>`_.

 **Have you found an error or issue in the Open States data?**